aitaddihamza/shop-app/README.md

-# how to setup the project type the following commandes :
+# use following commandes to setup the project

 <ol>
     <li>Composer install </li>